esinanturan/Malcore-Free-Courses/The Scriptures/winapi.md

 # What is this?

 This is an attempt to add all exported functions from the Windows DLL files located in `System32` and `sysWOW64`.
 This will be an ongoing project and will probably take a long time to do.
-Each exported function will also have the link (if available) to the functions documentation.

 # System32